 Motorcoach and boat transportation links the campground with all Walt Disney World Resort areas.

 Disney World Resorts in Epcot Area

 Disney World Resorts in the Epcot area give you good access to both Epcot and Hollywood Studios.
 Resorts are in a range of budgets.

 This value-priced resort features lodge buildings and furnishings inspired by the 1950s, 60s, 70s, 80s, and 90s pop culture.
 There are a massive 2880 rooms at the resort, which initially opened in 2003.

 Recreation includes three pools, a kiddie pool, the traditional Disney souvenir shop, and the Pop Jet Playground.
 Everything Pop food court area provides on-site counter service meals.

 Transportation via motorcoach or the new Disney Skyliner is available to the parks.

 Disney’s Caribbean Beach Resort

-This Caribbean themed moderate resort originally opened in 1988.
-It is undergoing a multi-year refurbishment which includes the addition of several new facilities.
-Construction is still ongoing and is likely to last in 2019.
-However, several new facilities have now opened.
+This Caribbean themed moderate resort initially opened in 1988.
+It has undergone a multi-year refurbishment, which included the addition of several new facilities.

-On October 8, 2018, The Old Port Royale complex opened as a reimagined new port of entry for Disney’s Caribbean Beach Resort.
-The new area contains 3 brand new dining locations:
+The Old Port Royale complex is a reimagined new port of entry for Disney’s Caribbean Beach Resort.
+The complex contains three dining locations: